 With low mortgage rates and the capacity for remote work, many families are considering moving.
 Here are some reasons why you might want to sell now, or why you might want to stay put.

-In a seller’s market when mortgage rates are historically low, you might be tempted to sell your house at top dollar and upgrade to something with more space.
+In a seller’s market, you might be tempted to sell your house at top dollar and upgrade to something with more space.
 After all, the pandemic has made elaborate outdoor spaces even more appealing, and if you’re able to work remotely, you may be considering less expensive real estate further from the office.

 But in these uncertain times, you might also feel like staying put in your current home.
 And there are reasons why 2021 may not be the best time to sell, so you’ll need to weigh your options carefully.